omkar-dev/lyra-example/README.md

 # lyra-example
-Evaluating [Lyra Db](https://github.com/LyraSearch/lyra)  - IN memory search performance Lyra is Fast, in-memory, typo-tolerant, full-text search engine written in TypeScript.
+Evaluating [Lyra Db](https://github.com/LyraSearch/lyra) Fast, in-memory, typo-tolerant, full-text search engine written in TypeScript.

 This Project Aims to log the perf of lyra db search and store for series of incremental data following are the sampling sizes of data used against english language